Where do you go if you’re looking to buy something online?

 Winner: Shopify, with its wider range of customization options and greater design flexibility.

-Round 4: Product presentation and features
+Round 4: Product presentation and features of Shopify vs Amazon

 With greater design flexibility comes greater choice in product presentation.
 So following Shopify’s win in the design department, it naturally also wins the next comparison on product presentation and features.